Eclipse Initiated Notifications (Webhooks)

 Wallet Movement Authorization

-Related to wallet movement notifications is the ability to send debit notifications to the tenant for authorization before the debit is processed - if the tenant does not authorize then Eclipse will roll back any ledger changes done.
-This gives tenants the ability to auth transactions synchronously and supports the use case where a tenant has their own ledger and they want this to mirror the Eclipse wallet ledger.
+Related to wallet movement notifications is the ability to send debit notifications to the tenant for authorization before the debit is processed.
+If the tenant does not authorize the transaction, Eclipse will roll back any ledger changes.
+This supports the use case where a tenant maintains their own ledger and needs it to mirror the Eclipse wallet ledger with synchronous confirmation.

-There are 2 wallet-type configuration parameters that apply to this scenario:
+There are two wallet-type configuration parameters that apply to this scenario:

-1. preDebitTenantAuthUrl -URL that Eclipse will do a POST to with the details of any transfer debit from the wallet and only if an HTTP response code < 300 is returned will Eclipse process the transaction.
-This gives tenants the ability to auth transactions synchronously.
-The call must return within 3 seconds as this is the timeout of the request.
-The tenants URL path must have eclipseauthrequest in the path.
+1. preDebitTenantAuthUrl — URL that Eclipse will POST to with the details of any transfer debit from the wallet.
+Eclipse will only proceed with the transaction if an HTTP response code less than 300 is returned.
+The call must return within 3 seconds (the request timeout).
+The tenant's URL path must include the string eclipseauthrequest.

 Event Driven Notifications